How to Emotionally Prepare for Divorce

 5. Find Divorce Support

-Your divorce can be a tumultuous and incredibly grading stressor on your sense of well-being, not to mention the necessary grief that comes with mourning your previous life.
+Your separation and unlimate divorce can be a tumultuous and incredibly grading stressor on your sense of well-being, not to mention the necessary grief that comes with mourning your previous life.
 Intentionally seek out support before, during, and after your divorce, even if it means fighting through the uncomfortable feelings of being vulnerable or feeling like you’ve messed up.

 There’s nothing shameful about joining a Meetup or support group and talking to others who are also going through a divorce.
 In fact, having conversations with fellow divorcees can help you feel less alone and far less alienated throughout the divorce process.